gyselroth/redmine-plugin-kanbantool/README.md

 #### 2.1 Creating an API Token
 To give the plugin access to your Kanban Tool, you first need an API Token.
 In case you already have one, proceed to step 2.2.

-1. Go to the Dashboard of your Kanban Tool website
+1. Go to the dashboard of your Kanban Tool Website
 2. Open your profile, then go to API access
 3. Generate an API token
 4. Make sure that your account has access to all the boards you want, as the API token will limit the plugin's access to these boards

 #### 2.2 Entering API Token & Domain
-1. Go to Administration page of your Redmine installation
+1. Go to the administration page of your Redmine installation
 2. Then to ``` Plugins > Kanban Tool > Configure ``` to access the plugin's settings page
 3. Enter the API Token and domain of your Kanban Tool
 4. Having made your changes, all your boards will be loaded into the plugin's settings page

 #### 2.3 Hiding Stages/Swimlanes
 To hide stages and swimlanes, simply check the boxes next to them.
-They will not appear on the ``` New issue ``` page of Redmine and can not be used anymore.
+They will not appear on the ``` New issue ``` page of Redmine and cannot be used anymore.

 #### 2.4 User Role for Board Access
 Each board can be assigned to multiple user roles.
 However, the roles need to have the ``` Kanban Tool ``` permission.
 See 3.2 on how to set up.
 Roles with this permission will appear in the plugin's settings page.
 Once assigned, only users with the allowed user role will have the option to create a ticket in the respective board.